GitLab token overview

 The CI/CD job token is a short-lived token valid only for the duration of a job.
 It gives a CI/CD job access to a limited number of API endpoints.
 API authentication uses the job token by using the authorization of the user triggering the job.

 The job token is secured by its short lifetime and limited scope.
 This token could be leaked if multiple jobs run on the same machine (for example, with the shell runner).
+You can use the project allow list to further limit what the job token can access.
 On Docker Machine runners, you should configure MaxBuilds=1 to ensure runner machines run only one build and are destroyed afterwards.
 Provisioning takes time, so this configuration can affect performance.

 GitLab cluster agent tokens